-Jodi Murphy is the founder of Geek Club Books, a 501c3 charity with an autism education and empowerment mission.
-They produce interactive children’s stories as apps, curriculum, digital media, and blog content to change perceptions and end stigmas surrounding autism.
-And they hire autistic talent to do it!
-Sign up for Geek Club Books mailing list for free interactive comics, resource guides, curriculum, audio stories and more: http://geekclubbooks.com/autism-bundle
+Jodi Murphy is the founder of Geek Club Books, 501c3 focused on innovative, entertaining autism education.
+They tell the stories of autism through apps, curriculum, digital media, blog content and webisodes to change perceptions and end stigmas surrounding autism.
+She has a team of autistic adults who work on everything Geek Club Books creates.
+Jodi dreams of a world where those on the autism spectrum are valued and given every opportunity to share their gifts with the world.
+Sign up for Geek Club Books educator list for free apps, resource guides, curriculum, audio stories and more: http://geekclubbooks.com/autistic-student-guide.